samartzidis/NanoBot/docs/README.md

 # NanoBot
 <img src="logo.png" alt="NanoBot Logo" height="240"/>

-**NanoBot** is a Raspberry Pi powered **real-time** AI chat robot ideal for **teaching assistance**.
+**NanoBot** is a Raspberry Pi powered **real-time** AI chat robot ideal for children and **teaching assistance**.
 It can answer or help clarify challenging questions on a wide range of subjects and serve as a live encyclopedia.

 It has strong "real-time" interactive capabilities.
 It maintains a highly responsive live conversational experience with the user.
 It can be interrupted (barge-in) while speaking and still maintain the correct live conversation state context.